-(2) Design print, television, and radio campaigns to target the mid and older age groups
+(2) Design print, television, and radio campaigns to target the mid and older age groups issue than the younger age group.

-• We know that across the board the mid and older age groups have a higher attitude towards the issue, a higher awareness of the issue, and a higher intention to act on the issue than the younger age group.
 It is important then to tap into these individuals to get the conversation started.
 By designing campaigns on these three media sources the Scott County Health Department would be targeting these age groups and stirring up conversations about it.
 This could be as simple as running a news story on the issue that is put out in the newspaper, televised on the news, and also mentioned in some fashion on the radio.